 What Is Detoxing “Cold Turkey”?

 Detoxing cold turkey is a phrase that essentially means you’re self-detoxing.
-Self-detoxing is normally a process in which you simply stop taking your medications, stop drinking, or stop taking drugs without any help with withdrawal symptoms and without a detoxification program in place.
+Self-detoxing is normally a process in which you simply stop drinking, using drugs, or taking your medications without any professional help in dealing with withdrawal symptoms and without a detoxification program in place.

 Why Is Detoxing Cold Turkey Dangerous?